cs-uob/COMS10014/docs/schedule.md

 On average, you should reckon with 4 hours of individual study time per session.
 This includes reading the lecture notes, going over your own notes from the lecture, finishing any questions on the worksheets that you did not get through in the workshop, checking your solutions against the sample solutions when they come out, looking up anything you do not understand yet in textbooks or online, and revising material with your favourite system, for upcoming class tests and the exam.

 Studying at university may be _drastically_ different from what you are used to.
 We expect a certain degree of independent learning.
-The task is no longer to memorize the solution for exam questions - instead the task is to integrate your knowledge and skills.
+The task is no longer to memorise the solution for exam questions - instead you must integrate your knowledge and skill through practice.
-This means you will be challenged to apply ideas in contexts that are unfamiliar, where not all the information is given to you.
+This means you may well be challenged to apply ideas in contexts that are unfamiliar, where not all the information is given to you.
 We encourage you to post questions you have on the unit teams; however, you should try to exhaust your own capacity to solve it first.